stojsavljevic/multi-ctx/multi-ctx-app-embed/README.md

 ```

 It's exposed on port 8082 while actuator is exposed on port 8081.
-Most of the logic used for child context creation is taken from: `org.springframework.boot.actuate.autoconfigure.web.servlet.WebMvcEndpointChildContextConfiguration`.
+Most of the logic used for child context creation is taken from: `org.springframework.boot.actuate.autoconfigure.web.server.ChildManagementContextInitializer` and `org.springframework.boot.actuate.autoconfigure.web.ManagementContextFactory`.
-So, child and actuator contexts are very similar.
+So, child and actuator contexts are very similar in case child context is child of parent context.

 This demo application provides two options:
 * child context is standalone (not child of parent web context).
 This is default.